Qualtrics is a very powerful survey creation tool. Missouri S&T has a campus-license for faculty and staff to use Qualtrics.

 In order to help our customers, we have compiled several scenarios instructors and others on campus have brought to our attention.
 We list each scenario and provide our solution.

 NOTE: We do not provide specific steps for each scenario's solution.
-Instead, we give the outline of our solution and provide links to Qualtrics University where the interested reader can find out more about the procedure involved.
+Instead, we give the outline of our solution and provide links to Qualtrics Support where the interested reader can find out more about the procedure involved.
 We will be happy to answer any questions you may have and we will always welcome feedback about how a solution might be improved.
-In some cases, we simply didn't know enough about Qualtrics ourselves to find the ideal solution.

 Q: I need to create a survey to gather feedback from my event.
 Ideally, attendees should be able to provide their feedback while at the event (or soon thereafter).
 I also want to offer attendees the option of receiving a "Certificate of Participation."
 How can I do this?